matloff/rectools/README.md

 ## Example: InstEval data

-Let's start with a concrete example, the **InstEval** data that is bundled with the **lmer4** package, which is included by **rectools**.
+Let's start with a concrete example, the **InstEval** data that is bundled with the **lmer4** package, which is included with **rectools**.
 The data consist of student valuations of instructors at the famous Swiss university ZTH.
 There are 73421 ratings submitted by 2972 students of 1128 instructors.
 Ratings are on a scale of 1 to 5.

-Not surprisingly, the ratings matrix is sparse; most students did not rate most instructors.
+Not surprisingly, the ratings matrix is mostly unknown; most students did not rate most instructors.
 The goal is to "complete" the matrix, i.e.  predict how well all the students would like all the instructors.

 For convenience, **rectools** includes a function that loads this data, processes it (e.g. creating dummy variables for the school's